 The Table Widget is for displaying multiple rows of data.
 For master-detail data this can be multiple rows of the detail data or even multiple rows of master together with a convergent (N:1 or 1:1) detail data.
 A set of Fields specify the columns in the table.
 These are the Fields that are bound to the Widget.
 Correspondingly the Table Widget, unlike other current Widget types, can be (is designed to be) bound to multiple Fields.

-The behaviour of Table Widgets in terms of navigation and selection can be complex when working with master-detail data.
+The behavior of Table Widgets in terms of navigation and selection can be complex when working with master-detail data.
 Please read the Browse Mode documentation for a detailed description.

 You add a Table Widget to a Form by dragging its icon onto the canvas, after which the Bind Dialog will open.
 In the Bind Dialog you can specify multiple Fields for the columns in the table, and in most cases they will all be from the same Entity.
 Use Shift-click and Ctrl-click to make multiple selections.
 Alternatively, if you want all the Fields for an Entity just select the Entity.